 The student affairs department at the University of Pittsburgh advises parents on how they can help their students overcome homesickness.
 Additionally, the college has many resources in place that help students adjust to life away from home without involving parents.
 These range from the more commonplace counseling services to the more unique Stress-Free Zone and Center for Creativity.
 And these spaces are proactive in helping students.
 The Stress-Free Zone provides relaxation stations and a range of workshops to boost mental health.
 The Recovery Village considers the University of Pittsburgh the best college for mental health.

 Elon, North Carolina

 One of the most creative ways in which Elon University is addressing homesickness is through pet therapy.
 The animals that are used in these pet therapy sessions are dogs, cats, and rabbits.
-The college proactively tries to involve students with all that’s happening on campus.
+The college proactively tries to involve students in all that’s happening on campus.
 In fact, it even employs involvement ambassadors.
-Another way that the college is alleviating homesickness among its first-year students is through creating numerous breaks in the first semester, giving students more opportunities to return to their family members.
+Another way that the college is alleviating homesickness among its first-year students is by creating numerous breaks in the first semester, giving students more opportunities to return to their family members.
 In fact, the first-year experiences at Elon University are so strong that US News names them the second-best of any college.